Soulside Journey (1991)

 it as many times as I possibly could.
 Never before or since has an album had such a profound effect on me.

-released, Burzum released Det Som Engang Var, Mayhem completed recording of De Mysteriis Dom Sathanas, Euronymous
+was released, Burzum released Det Som Engang Var, Mayhem completed recording of De Mysteriis Dom Sathanas,

-was murdered and Varg Vikernes went behind bars for murder and church arson.
-Into the Autumn months, Immortal released Pure
+Euronymous was murdered and Varg Vikernes went behind bars for murder and church arson.
+Into the Autumn months, Immortal released

-of the strongest Black Metal albums ever recorded, Norwegian or otherwise.
-It is the single most influential record from this
+one of the strongest black metal albums ever recorded, Norwegian or otherwise.
+It is the single most influential record from

-entire subgenre.
-The all embracing minimalism and hatred evoked on the album has made it the definitive work of any Black
+this entire subgenre.
+The all embracing minimalism and hatred evoked on the album has made it the definitive work of any black

 Hunger, Darkthrone reached the level or progression (or regression) that they had been seeking since embarking on the